losapio/Balestra_Ecosystems/README.md

 # Balestra_Ecosystems
 Original data and R script to reproduce the results and figure of the paper by Balestra et al. (2026) "Long-term ecological impacts of Norway spruce plantations on biodiversity and microhabitat conditions" published in Ecosystems

+If you use these data or R script, please cite the paper as following.

 Journal: Ecosystems